kpetridis24/community-detection/README.md

 **Random walkers**

 The first method uses random walkers to access a set of vertices, during a m-step walk, starting from an initial vertex.
-At step k, the walker is located in vertex v_k
+At step k, the walker is located in vertex v(k) and arbitrarily picks one of its neighbors as the next vertex.
+Each possible choice has the probability of 1/d(k), where d(k) is the degree of vertex v(k).

+**Restrained walkers**

+The second method emerges from an observation on method-1.
+Each walk can be divided in three separate stages.
+During the first stage, almost every node the walker accesses, hasn't already been accessed, which both makes theoretical sense and agrees with the practical analysis and testing.
+The second stage is when most of the nodes inside the initial community have been accessed, so now the walker re-iterates over the same set of nodes for a second time.
+Eventually, the walker starts moving towards a different community, during the third and final stage.
+After producing a mathematical representation of the above mentioned behavior, we are able to terminate each walk, before entering the third stage, entraping it inside the two initial stages, which is optimal for the clustering effect.